itscarlosrufo/e2e-ts-gql-workshop/README.md

 ### 💫 Adapt server & resolvers

-👉 Adapt our server replacing the current server implementation & run for:
+👉 Adapt our server on `index.js` replacing the current definition with:

 ```javascript
 (async () => {